magarena/magarena/release/README.txt

   at a time (fixes issue 7: "Problem in interaction between 704.3/704.5g and 613.4")
 - fixed card pic for spirit token
-- added cancel button to download images dialog, not it is possible to stop downloading
+- added cancel button to download images dialog, now it is possible to stop downloading
 - add this README.txt to the game's help menu
 - added caching to Monte Carlo Tree Search AI so that simulations performed